-Seal, DV or OV A certificate to a Device (an OV or DV server certificate) is applied by filling in a form that is publicly available at Telia's web site.
+Seal order, DV or OV order via public web form A certificate to a Device (an OV or DV server certificate) is applied by filling in a form that is publicly available at Telia's web site.
 A CSR that is a standard format certificate request generated by the Device shall be attached to the form.
 The completed application forms are directed to Telia's RA office where the sufficiency of the application is checked.
 Before the application can be submitted, the Subscriber has to accept the Subscriber responsibilities and terms and conditions of the service.